 Intensive French: is an intensive French language acquisition program involving a period of intensive exposure to French (75% September - January and 25% for the remainder of the year).
 The program continues with strong French instruction in the following two years (grades 7 & 8).

 French Immersion: is an intensive French language acquisition program starting in Kindergarten with the goal of developing functionally bilingual students through teaching most of the curriculum with French as the language of instruction.

-Does my child have to take French, Aboriginal Studies?
+Does my child have to take French?
+Indigenous Language and Culture?
 Which classes are compulsory and which are options?

 Who offers after school programs and what are the times and cost for these programs and age qualifications?
 What is involved in the after school programs?

 We offer a variety of afterschool programs in both academics and athletics.
 School teams include: volleyball, badminton, basketball, soccer and track and field.
 Regular homework clubs are run most days of the week by teachers.
 Other activities that have been offered are: Art Club, Drama productions, band performances and choir.
 These activities change with teacher interest and personal hobbies.

 All activities are free of charge although some tournament registration fees may be needed and most programs run between the hours of 3:30pm and 5:30pm.